 There is still a great deal of additional work for the team as they proceed down the path to their primary causes in this case, but the sub-Pareto charts noted above will further narrow the team’s focus to (1) cracked back-slats, (2) shipping damage, and (3) missing hardware.

-DMAIC Step 4 – Improve
+Step 4 – Improve

-DMAIC Step 5- Control
+Step 5- Control

-But oftentimes there are process settings, setup procedures, etc., that require employees to follow specific requirements in daily operations – these items are typically documented in a control plan.
-In cases like this the Six Sigma team should do everything possible to error-proof the process, and should then add the appropriate checks and balances to the quality system for the long run (see sustaining process improvements).
+But oftentimes there are process settings, procedures, etc., requiring that employees follow specific requirements in daily operations – these items are typically documented in a control plan.
+In cases like this the Six Sigma team should do everything possible to error-proof the process, and should then add the appropriate checks and balances to the quality system for the long run.